This page forms part of our blog which contains a series of hint, tips and advice for consumers and tradespeople.

 A good example of this is house builders that offer a 10-year NHBC guarantee.
 The NHBC require all roof tiles to be fixed in accordance with British Standards.

-While this agreement is not “the law”, it does form a contract which could be enforced through a civil court.
+While this agreement is not “the law”, it does form a contract that could be enforced through a civil court.

 If you comply with a British Standard then it’s pretty clear that you take your responsibilities seriously as an organisation, and indeed compliance is often taken as evidence of due diligence.
 It certainly speaks volumes about your attitudes to doing things properly.
 However, standards aren’t the same as regulations and following a standard doesn’t guarantee that you’re within the relevant laws. – BSI Group